ManaFriendsmith/BrassTacksMk2/faq.md

 # Is this compatible with 1.1 saves that had the MK.
 1 version of this mod? #

 Sort of but not really.
-I've made small changes across the board like reworking how the difficulty system works, adding a few new items, moving intermediates between difficulty levels or even mods, removing items that were annoying, etc.
+I've made small changes across the board like reworking how the difficulty system works, adding a few new items, moving intermediates between difficulty levels or even between mods, removing items that were annoying, etc.

-In particular this version of the mod no longer has overhaul support.
+In particular this version of the mod no longer has support for major overhaul mods.

 If you want to continue an old save in 2.0, the incredible [Ashier](https://mods.factorio.com/user/Ashier) has created a series of forks of my original 1.1 mods that are compatible with 2.0 (but NOT SPACE AGE) without changing the old recipe progression.